 Is Abrazo a Christian adoption agency?

 Abrazo was founded by a Protestant minister’s daughter, and is staffed by women of faith, however, the agency is not affiliated with any specific church denomination and welcomes people of all faiths.

-We’re so sorry you had to go through this, because a lot of the moms Abrazo works with are birthmoms who are already raising kids they didn’t feel ready to parent.
-It’s a lot harder than it looks! and all those promises of help don’t always last all that long.
-We do know families who are waiting to adopt older babies and toddlers or preschoolers, so if you feel in your heart that an adoptive home could better provide for your child, call us and let’s talk about your adoption options now.
+Adoption is never an easy choice, and some moms understandably feel they have to take their baby home from the hospital to try to make it work, just to be sure, before deciding to place; we understand that completely.
+We’ve known plenty of mothers struggling to raise kids they didn’t feel ready to parent, just because of pressure from relatives or friends.
+It’s a lot harder than it looks! and all those promises of help people offer when babies are first born don’t always last.
+Abrazo works with all placing parents, no matter how long they’ve waited to make their decision.
+We do know families who are waiting to adopt older babies and toddlers or even preschoolers, so if you feel in your heart that an adoptive home could better provide for your child, call us and let’s talk about your adoption options now.

 How is your agency funded?

 Abrazo is private, nonprofit 501c3 organization so the agency is privately-funded, solely through tax-deductible contributions and fees paid for services by adopting parents who cannot have children any other way and are carefully approved for open adoptions of children of all backgrounds.

 Where do most of your adoptive families live?
 Do you accept adopters from outside the U.S.A.